 1-1 Kanda-Surugadai Chiyoda-ku

 Tokyo 101-8301 JAPAN

-She received a doctorate in law from Keio University in 2007, and teaches Information and Communication Policy at Meiji University.
+She received a doctorate in law from Keio University in 2007, and teaches Information and Communication Policy, and American politics at Meiji University.

-She was an associate member, Information and Communications Council, Ministry of Internal Affairs and Communication.
+She was an associate member, Information and Communications Council, Ministry of Internal Affairs and Communication from 2011 to 2015.

 During her sabbatical (2014-2016), she spent two years in Washington D.C..
 She was a visiting researcher at Georgetown University, and a visiting scholar at APSA Centennial Center for Political Science and Public Affairs.
 She was also Abe Fellow (Fellow Year 2014) .

 Since 2009, she has been interested in how the Internet has affected election campaigns in the U.S. and Japan.
 Recently she completed a co-research project, which was a comparative study of Internet election campaigns in the United States, Japan, South Korea, and Taiwan.
 For the work, she has published a book with co-researchers by Palgrave.